visezion/hcai-mini/README.md

    - Receipts from hcai-edge are stored under the **Actions** view and in the `receipts` table for audit.

 4. **Monitor health.**
 - `/health` reports service status.
 - `make logs` tails both containers.
 - Prometheus-style metrics live at `/metrics` (stubbed in this skeleton; extend as needed).

+5. **Review device inventory.**
+   - The **Device inventory** panel in the UI lists every entry from `config/devices.yaml` (including items approved via auto-discovery) so you always know what the AI can control.
+   - After approving a discovered device, the list refreshes automatically—no need to restart the stack.

 ## Repo layout